Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Update on Highly Pathogenic Avian Influenza (HPAI) in Alberta

-There is no effective vaccine or cure for this disease, which can be spread to farmed flocks during wild bird migratory season.
+There are no effective vaccines or treatments approved for use in livestock in Canada at this time, although vaccine options are being investigated.
 Biosecurity is essential for protecting your flocks and preventing the disease’s spread.
-More information on reducing the risk of HPAI can be found at Avian influenza in domestic birds.
+More information on reducing the risk of HPAI can be found at:

 HPAI is a reportable disease, so if you suspect or confirm a case in your flock, you must report it to: